 “Our first campaign was a surprise hit,” they recall.
 “At the time, it was in the top ten most funded campaigns on Kickstarter.
 That felt scary and we were dumbfounded, but it also gave us the freedom to cut our umbilical cord from client work and focus on projects that bring us the most joy.”

-For Kickstarter Gold they’re revisiting these designs, creating an American-made edition of Pen Type-A and a titanium version of Pen Type-B’s original brass sleeve.
+They decided to revisit these designs for Kickstarter Gold, creating an American-made edition of Pen Type-A and a titanium version of Pen Type-B’s original brass sleeve.
 These may seem like minor changes, but they require entirely different manufacturing processes — and the designers are eager to give their backer community a behind-the-scenes look.

 “We tend to get really excited about the nitty-gritty details in our work, whether it's a specialized machining process, a tiny design decision, or some weird detail that made something (or everything) not work.
 You might think no one cares, but people do!
 So we like to be as thorough as possible with all that stuff.”